-Upon clicking "TAKE THE SELF ASSESSMENT", the user will be presented with a form as below.
-Complete the steps as outlined
+Upon clicking "COMPLETE 2025 RISK ASSESSMENT" the user will be presented with a form as below.
+Complete the steps as outlined.
 Members will be able to save their progress and complete the Risk Assessment in multiple sittings.
+The risk assessment 2025 is available to print.